 Jyotirlingas in East India

 Omkareshwar is where Lord Shiva appeared to defeat the Danavas who came to fight the Devas.
 Located on the banks of the river Narmada, the temple is located on an island that is believed to be rooted in mythology and Hindu culture.
-Visit to seek devotion of Lord Shiva and explore the temple.
+Visit this holy temple to seek the blessings of Lord Shiva and explore the temple.

 - Location: Khandwa

-The Mahakaleshwar has one of the most popular Jyotirlingas in India.
-There are many legends behind how the Jyotirlinga came to being at this temple.
+The Mahakaleshwar houses one of the most popular Jyotirlingas in India.
+There are many legends behind how the Jyotirlinga came into being at this temple.

 - Location: Ujjain